 If you’re researching statistics be mindful of the source, the date the data was collected and the sample size of the data.
 Sometimes sources can be biased, for instance, if you find statistics from a letting agent claiming that 99% of landlords use letting agents, there’s a chance that data is biased favourably towards the letting agent.
-The older the data is the less reliable it may now be, things change all the time.
-The smaller the sample size the less reliable and representative it is.
+The older the data is, the less reliable it may now be, things change all the time.
+The smaller the sample size the less representative it is.
 If you find a survey that says 1 in 7 tenants have had a terrible time with their landlord, but only 20 tenants were asked the question you’d be right to think that this data isn’t indicative of all tenants.

 The same is true of any research, the older the publication date the greater the risk that the information is no longer valid.
 Compare multiple sources on the same subject and you’ll soon spot what is agreed on and what the discrepancies are between sources.

 Books are a tried and tested source of research.
 With millions of reviews available online it’s easy to see which books have helped others and which ones people think are a waste of time.
 Amazon is the easiest place to find book reviews, but Good Reads has them as well.